Skip to main content

 Common factual gaps for insurance-related answers include policy coverage scope misstatements (what is and isn't covered), premium disclosure accuracy, free-look / cooling-off period accuracy (especially MY 15-day / SG 14-day), claims process step and documentation accuracy, Takaful vs conventional product confusion, and surrender value calculation accuracy.
 Different engines fail differently.

-For a regulated insurer, what an answer engine says about your policies is functionally what a customer hears about you.
-Misstatements travel through customer-service inquiries, complaints, social media, and — increasingly — into consumer protection visibility.
+For a regulated insurer, what an AI answer says about your policies — whether from an assistant you deploy or a public engine — is functionally what a customer hears about you.
+Misstatements travel through customer-service inquiries, complaints, social media, and — increasingly — into consumer-protection visibility.
 The accuracy gap is a reputation, distribution, and compliance issue at the same time.
-Most insurers today have no systematic way to see what these engines are saying.

 What Lawnise does for insurance

-Lawnise runs visibility checks against the supported public AI engines on a continuous schedule.
-You see, prompt by prompt, which engines are talking about your policies, what share of voice you have versus competitors, and where your brand is being missed.
-For insurance specifically: policy-comparison prompts, premium-quote prompts, claims-process prompts, and agent / branch / direct-channel prompts are tracked as a default sector pack.
+Lawnise runs visibility checks against the public AI engines it supports on a continuous schedule.
+You see, prompt by prompt, which engines describe your policies, your share of voice versus competitors, and where your brand is missed.
+For insurance, the default prompt pack covers policy-comparison, premium-quote, claims-process, and channel questions.
+This dimension covers the public surface.

 02Accuracy